Auction Results & Clearance Rates

 Several organisations publish auction result data each week.
 The most reliable sources are:

-- REIV (Real Estate Institute of Victoria) — Publishes detailed Melbourne auction results, including individual property outcomes with sale prices.
+- REIV publishes detailed Melbourne auction results, including reported individual outcomes.

-- Domain — Reports auction results across major capitals with interactive maps and searchable suburb-level data.
+- Domain reports auction results across major capitals and publishes property-market research.

 For the most accurate picture, rely on final revised figures rather than preliminary results, and compare rates over several consecutive weeks rather than focusing on any single weekend.